 Minimum wage

 The law sets workday hours, overtime remuneration, days of rest, and annual vacation rights, but some of these rules exclude the agricultural sector.
 When there's imminent risk of harming the harvests and work cannot be suspended or workers substituted, these employees can work for more than 12 hours with no resting day.
-Systematic violations of labor rights and provisions concerning working conditions, overtime, and wages in the export-processing zones were reported by labor unions, and the Labor Ministry publicly recognized that many workers, including in the formal sector, received less than the minimum wage, mainly in the agricultural sector.[2]
+Systematic violations of labour rights and provisions concerning working conditions, overtime, and wages in the export-processing zones were reported by labour unions, and the Labour Ministry publicly recognised that many workers, including in the formal sector, received less than the minimum wage, mainly in the agricultural sector.[2]

 Living wage